f1tenth/f1tenth_lab1_template/SUBMISSION.md

 ### Q3: Do you have to call ```colcon build``` again after you've changed a launch file in your package?
 (Hint: consider two cases: calling ```ros2 launch``` in the directory where the launch file is, and calling it when the launch file is installed with the package.)

 Answer: (FILL ME IN)

-### Q4 (optional): While completing this lab, are there any parts of the tutorial and lab instruction that could be improved?

-Anwer: (FILL ME IN)